ValPaliy/valticus/content/posts/How To Fix DOM Storage (DOM Surrogate) Problems on Windows.md

 author:
   - Val Paliy
 keywords:
-  - Windows
+  - windows
   - drivers
-  - COM Surrogate error
-  - fix
-  - works
+  - troubleshooting
 tags:
-  - Windows
+  - windows
   - drivers
-  - COM Surrogate error
-  - fix
-  - works
+  - troubleshooting
 ---

 So, today, I ran into a problem.
 Well, it has been bugging me for the last few days, actually.
 I started